“The fiction became reality.”

 Personally, this is my favorite urban legend of all time and the reason is simple: It scared the living daylights out of me.
-A young woman is babysitting and she keeps getting sinister phone calls, only to discover that the calls are coming from inside the house where she is babysitting.
+A young woman is babysitting and she keeps getting frightening phone calls, only to discover that the calls are coming from inside the house where she is babysitting.
 This urban legend was the reason why I refused to babysit as a kid (and subsequently, don’t have an impressive savings account).

 Killer Legends discovers that, like the Halloween prankster, this urban legend has roots hidden deep in the heart of country, though instances of something evil befalling babysitters are infrequent.
 It turns out that a small town in Missouri holds the origin of this widespread spook story.
 When she was babysitting in the 1950s, Janett Christman was attacked and killed; four years before her murder, Marylou Jenkins was also attacked and killed while her mother was out of the house.
 The murders were never solved, though residents of the town have their suspicions.

 Of all the explorations done by the film crew, this one feels like a stretch.
 Instead of taking a specific urban legend, Zeman and Mills examine a phobia that has clung to American culture for decades – Coulrophobia, or the fear of clowns.
-My Windy City friends know that this fear grips us particularly hard, probably because of that incident with that serial killer who sometimes dressed like a clown (Gacy).
+My Windy City friends know that this fear grips us particularly hard, probably because of that incident with that serial killer who sometimes dressed like a clown (John Wayne Gacy).
 Killer Legends also brings up a less-known event commemorated in Chicago as Showmen’s Rest.